Policy

 b.
 Claims services

-staff shall review the Index System reports to identify a potential for
+staff will review the Index System reports to identify a potential for

 subrogation and make a referral to the Subrogation Department if appropriate.